revbayes/revbayes.github.io/home/software.md

 ./build.sh -mpi true
 ```

-    You will likely some compiler warning (e.g. `clang: warning: optimization flag '-finline-functions' is not supported`).
+    You will likely see some compiler warnings (e.g. `clang: warning: optimization flag '-finline-functions' is not supported`).
 This is normal.

 <br>